EllyKyles/LA-house-value-analysis/README.md

   5. Reducing the crawling rate

- Since I had only 2 days left to finish my capstone, I had to move on and expreminet buyng and rotating IP addresses later and focuse on getting data related to house values.
+ Since I had only 2 days left to finish my capstone, I had to move on and do expreminet of buyng and rotating IP addresses later after the capstone week and focuse on getting data related to house values.
 Fortuntately, I found the webserivce that provdies Zillow data, that's how I got LA's house data.